Swiatek to become world number one

 "But I never had the strong belief that it can actually happen.
 So, it's even more surreal for me."

-After winning the Indian Wells title last week - which took her to number two in the world - Swiatek extended her career-best 12-match winning streak with a 6-2 6-0 win against Viktorija Golubic of Switzerland in the second round of the Miami Open.
+After winning the Indian Wells title last week - which took her to number two in the world - Swiatek extended her career-best 12-match winning streak with a 6-2 6-0 win against Viktorija Golubic of Switzerland in the Miami Open.

-It guaranteed Swiatek, who burst to prominence by winning her first Grand Slam title at the 2020 French Open, would take over from Barty when the new ranking is released on April 4.
+The victory guaranteed Swiatek, who burst to prominence by winning the 2020 French Open, would take over from Barty when the new ranking is released on April 4.

-Speaking about the prospect of Swiatek becoming the number one following her retirement, Barty said: "If it is Iga, there is no better person.
-She's an incredible person, a great tennis player.
-The way that she's brought this fresh, fearless energy on to the court has been incredible.
+Speaking about the prospect of Swiatek becoming number one following her retirement, Barty said: "If it is Iga, there is no better person.
+She's an incredible person, a great player.
+The way she's brought this fresh, fearless energy on to the court has been incredible.

 "She thoroughly deserves it.
 I hope she can take it and still be her, do it her own way, and really chase what she's after in her career and her dreams."